By: Sharon Aron Baron

-November elections are still nine months away and the city of Tamarac will have three seats on the ballot, including two on the commission as one for Mayor.
+November elections are still nine months away, and the city of Tamarac will have three seats on the ballot, including two on the commission as one for Mayor.
 If you are a civic-minded resident that has an interest in our local government, consider throwing your hat into the ring.

-As of today, only two residents have opened up campaign accounts: Vice Mayor Michelle Gomez and Resident Stewart Webster.
+Today, only two residents have opened up campaign accounts: Vice Mayor Michelle Gomez and Resident Stewart Webster.

-Gomez, an attorney, who resides in the Woodlands was appointed twice to fill in for Commissioner Patte Atkins-Grad.
+Gomez, an attorney who resides in the Woodlands, was appointed twice to fill in for Commissioner Patte Atkins-Grad.
 First, during Atkins-Grad’s suspension from office by Rick Scott, then a second time after Commissioner Atkins-Grad resigned just weeks before a recall election would be held.
 Gomez has never been elected by the residents of District Two.

-Stewart Webster is a Tax Preparer, who resides in Versailles Gardens Condominiums and has a long history of community involvement, including running for the school board back in 2010.
+Stewart Webster is a Tax Preparer who resides in Versailles Gardens Condominiums and has a long history of community involvement, including running for the school board back in 2010.

 Dressler, self-employed, and a resident of Woodmont, won both elections in 2006 and 2009 unopposed.
 After Talabisco’s suspension, even though Dressler was not Vice Mayor at the time, he was nominated as Mayor for the interim after Vice Mayor Gomez said she wanted to concentrate on the commitment she made to her own district.